Paneth Cells and Their Association With Crohn's Disease

 Bacteria are the most common kind of microbe in the digestive tract.
 They can be found in the lumen of the intestine, on the surface of the intestinal lining or mucosa, and attached to the surface of the epithelial cells.
 Under normal circumstances, they don't enter or travel through the mucosa, however.
 The activities of the Paneth cells help to stop the bacteria from penetrating the mucosa.

-Most Paneth cells are located in the small intestine.
+Most Paneth cells are located in the small intestine, as shown in the video above.
 They appear to be present in every intestinal gland.
 They may also be scattered through the large intestine, however.

 A Paneth cell has a nucleus at its base and numerous large granules in its cytoplasm.
 The granules contain antimicrobial substances, immune modulators, and trophic factors.
 These chemicals are released into the lumen of the intestinal gland in order to maintain the health of the intestine.
 An immune modulator is a substance that helps the body by stimulating or inhibiting the immune system.
 Trophic factors are chemicals that support the survival of cells.
 Paneth cells also secrete chemicals that support the neighbouring stem cells.